Swiss Super League: 2022 format change

-The new format will be implemented for the 2023–24 season, while the transitional 2022–23 season season will have only the last placed team playing a relegation playoff against the 3rd place of the Challenge League.
+The new format will be implemented for the 2023–24 season, while the transitional 2022–23 season will have only the last placed team playing a relegation playoff against the 3rd place of the Challenge League.
 A change of format for the Swiss Challenge League is not yet clear.

 In October 2022, following heavy fan protests, reigning champions FC Zürich officially submitted a request to repeal the decision to introduce the play-off modus.
 Instead they propose to use the system used in the Scottish Premiership.
 An according fan petition gathered 18,000 signatures (including national team star Breel Embolo) in the first day of its publication and Super League heavy-weights BSC Young Boys officially supported the motion immediately.
 This triggered a renewed vote by the general assembly.

 On 11 November 2022, the new proposal to instead use the "Scottish Model" was approved by the general assembly of the Swiss Football League.
 By the time of the vote, the petition opposing the play-off system had gathered over 60,000 signatures.
 The increased number of teams was not up for a re-vote, though.
 The new format is as follows: